 Analyzing iShares 20+ Year Treasury Bond ETF's Unusual Options Activity

-iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) shares experienced unusual options activity on Thursday.
-The stock price moved up to $147.86 following the option alert.
+Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $150.06.

 Extraordinarily large volume (compared to historical averages) is one indication of unusual options market activity.
 Volume refers to the total number of contracts traded over a given time period when discussing options market activity.
 The number of contracts that have been traded, but not yet closed by either counterparty, is called open interest.
 A contract cannot be considered closed until there exists both a buyer and seller for it.